 Having a custom website, on the other hand, is equivalent to updating it manually.
 There might be a monthly fee if you want to ensure consistent website maintenance.
 Apart from these, you may need to be aware of possible conflicts, downtime, or misconfigurations.
 To prevent problems from happening, there are web hosting providers like Bluehost that let you have one-click installs and automate the update procedure.

-In terms of security comparing Shopify vs own website, Shopify gives you an SSL certificate to protect both you and your customers as soon as you set up your store.
+In terms of security compared Shopify vs own website, Shopify gives you an SSL certificate to protect both you and your customers as soon as you set up your store.
 While, with your own website, you must pay for it separately and the setting up process can be frustrating too.

 For customer support, with Shopify, you have three channels: 24/7 live chat, call assistance, or email support.
 You can also find help yourself first by going to the Shopify Help Center that covers tons of FAQs.
 If you need advice on running your business, there are Shopify Academy, Shopify Blog, or discussions on Shopify Community for you to refer to.

-With the self-hosted option, you can learn from online sources such as Google, YouTube, forums, or blogs, etc, or from your website developer.
+With the self-hosted option, you can learn from online sources such as Google, YouTube, forums, or blogs, etc., or from your website developer.
 While resources aren’t limited, they are also decentralized and chances are that you might come across an unreliable source.

 Shopify